statamic/docs/content/collections/fieldtypes/list.md

 ---
 title: List
-description: Manage simple lists with the help of a very keyboard-friendly interface.
+description: Manage simple lists with the help of a keyboard-friendly interface.
 intro: >
   Create YAML lists with a robust user interface.
 It has full keyboard controls so you can use `up` to go up, `down` to go down, drag and drop to rearrange the order, and click an item to select it and begin editing.